Updated May 2020

 We ask employers who have reasonable assurance that a student is seriously considering their offer to grant requests for extensions liberally.
 Our experience from talking to thousands of students suggests that students who feel that they have been given the opportunity to reach an informed, voluntary decision among offers are far more likely to be confident in their decision when they face the demands of private practice.
 We believe that confidence in the decision-making process correlates strongly with retention.
 We urge employers to grant extensions to students who have remained in active contact with them.

-Offers for 2L Summer Employment Made Prior to OGI: If an employer extends an offer of 2L summer employment to a student before our On-Grounds Interviewing Program (“OGI”) (July 27 to July 30, 2020 this year), we request that the employer grant an extension allowing such student to participate in OGI if such student has remained in active contact with the employer.
+Offers for 2L Summer Employment Made Prior to OGI: If an employer extends an offer of 2L summer employment to a student before our On Grounds Interview Program (“OGI”), we encourage the employer to grant an extension allowing such student to participate in OGI if such student has remained in active contact with the employer.
 The length of that extension should be guided by the paragraph on Offer Consideration Period.

 Second- and Third-Year Students Pursuing Public-Sector Positions: For offers made to second- or third-year students for summer or permanent employment, we encourage private-sector employers to grant extensions to students pursuing positions with public interest or government organizations, provided such employer is the only private-sector employer from which the student is holding an open offer.